COMMENTS ON BOOKS

-Click here for a website which accesses a series of videos in which I read and discuss my long poem Coming to Jakarta, and also my latest book of shorter poems, Tilting Point.
+Click here for a website which accesses a series of videos in which I read and discuss my long poem Coming to Jakarta, and also my book of shorter poems, Tilting Point.

 To hear my September 2011 reading of my poetry in Longfellow House, Cambridge, click

 If you wish, you can also visit my

 Facebook page at http://www.facebook.com/peter.d.scott.9

 Peter Dale Scott, a former Canadian diplomat and English Professor

 at the University of California, Berkeley, is a poet, writer,

 and researcher.
 He was born in Montreal in 1929, the only son of the

 F.R.
 Scott and the painter

 Ronna Kabatznick; and he has three children,